testing-accessibility/workshop-semantics-html-aria/exercise5-what-is-aom/README.md

 View what can currently be used in Chrome, Firefox, or Safari: https://github.com/WICG/aom/blob/gh-pages/caniuse.md

-## How to enable AOM
+## Enabling AOM in Chrome

-### Chrome

 For web platform related features: Browse to `chrome://flags`, enable `enable-experimental-web-platform-features`.

-### Firefox
+## Enabling AOM in Firefox

 `about:config accessibility.AOM.enabled = true`

-## Exercise: Inspect current ARIA information on a component and theorize where AOM could be helpful
+## Usage

-In Chrome or Safari, inspect accessibility information using the JavaScript console:
+In a supporting browser, inspect accessibility information using the JavaScript console:

 ```javascript
 const element = document.querySelector('.some-icon-button')